[For performance results click here]

 Properties of the Austrian Strategy:

-This approach produces a simple yet robust strategy that can generate equity-like returns over the medium to long-term but with less than half the risk,
+This approach produces a simple yet robust strategy that can generate equity-like returns over the medium to long-term but with less than half the risk (in drawdowns and volatility)

 The strategy provides a solid core for investors’ portfolios with the following main properties: